Why is co-sleeping beneficial?

 Since a newborn’s respiratory system is underdeveloped, sleeping next to a mother can help compensate.
 Often a newborn will stop breathing for an extended period of time and by sleeping close enough to his/her caregiver, the exhalation of carbon dioxide leads the infant to take a breath.
 Dr. McKenna has recorded an improved respiratory regulation in bed sharing infants.

 There are so many co-sleeping benefits to a breastfeeding relationship it requires its own post.
 In short, keeping baby close through the night improves breast milk production, increases the amount of milk an infant consumes, makes it easier for a mother to nurse through the night (resulting in more sleep for her), and delays ovluation.
 In October 2015, Dr. McKenna and his colleagues published a series of papers on a new term, breastsleeping, saying that co-sleeping is imperative for a successful breastfeeding relationship.
-For more on the breastfeeding benefits of co-sleeping, check out my post.
+For more on the breastfeeding benefits of co-sleeping, check out part 3 of this series.

 Decreases chances of SIDS –